-We are building on our existing research strengths across our nine Faculties:
+We are building on our existing research strengths across our eight Faculties:

 Our memberships to the Russell Group, White Rose University Consortium and Worldwide Universities Network means that in addition to our achievements in fundamental research we are well-positioned to make a significant contribution to the global agenda and shape the future of our world.

 We are committed to interdisciplinary working to help tackle global challenges in areas including:

 Our multidisciplinary research teams across these sector hubs aim to provide academic leadership in these areas and develop strategic regional, national and international collaborations and partnerships with industry and other partners.

 We are also one of the main centres for postgraduate teaching in the country, with a vibrant post-graduate community over 8,000 students.